h2tc-roboticsx/H2TC/README.md

 ## Run from scratch
 You can follow the steps to run from scratch:
 1. Install the [dependencies](#dependencies).
-2. Get the raw data.
-You have two options to get raw data.
+2. Fetch the raw data.
+You have two options to fetch raw data:
     - Download our captured data [here](https://www.dropbox.com/sh/ahet936ypjs1582/AACNYG0sjf1XdVxuZVLVL4fFa?dl=0).
-    - Capture your own data via our [recorder](#recorder).
-It will help you build the capturing system.
+    - Capture your own data with our provided [recorder](#recorder).
+It helps build your own data collecting system.
 3. [Process](#data-processing) the raw data.
-4. (Optional) [Annotate](#annotator) the processed data.
-You can use the annotator to label your own captured data.
+4. (Optional) Annotate the processed data with our provided [annotator](#annotator).

 ## Dependencies
 <!-- <details> -->
 <!-- <summary>Details</summary> -->
-To run our code, some dependencies have to be installed.
+To run the tools, some dependencies have to be installed.

  ### System environment

-First, the default, and well-tested, system environment is
+First, the default and well-tested system environment is

 * Ubuntu: 20.04
 * Python: 3.8.13
 * CUDA: 11.6
 * Nvidia driver: 510

-We have not tested our code on other development environments, so you are recommended to configure the same, or at least a similar, environment for the best experience.
+We have not tested our codes on other environments, so it is recommended to configure the same, or at least a similar environment for the best experience.

 ### Softwares